 St Mary’s Hospital

 St Mary’s Hospital provides care and support for men over the age of 18 years who require a period of specialised rehabilitation in a safe and caring environment.
-The hospital offers specialised services for people with an Acquired Brain Injury (ABI), a progressive neurological condition, an Autistic Spectrum Condition (ASC) and complex needs and Deaf mental health problems.
-There is also a four-bed acute service which specialises in the assessment, treatment and stabilisation of individuals in crisis or suffering from a significant mental health illness.
+The hospital offers specialised services for people with an Acquired Brain Injury (ABI) in a medium, low secure and locked rehabilitation setting.

 More information about St Mary's Hospital

 Person centred care and rehabilitation is central to the approach at St Mary’s Hospital.
 The staff are committed to providing the highest standard of care and rehabilitation.
 The team work in partnership with those we support and their families to meet the complex needs of those who present with cognitive, behavioural and emotional difficulties and those struggling with mental health problems whose behaviours could be seen as challenging to services.
 St Mary’s Hospital can also support people who have some additional physical disabilities as well as those with sensory impairments.